-A two-time All-WVIAC selection at Division II Shepherd, Beard returns for his seventh season at Stevenson in 2017 and his fourth as assistant head coach.
+A two-time All-WVIAC selection at Division II Shepherd, Beard returns for his eighth season at Stevenson in 2018 and his fifth as assistant head coach.
 He also coaches the offensive line and is in charge of football operations.

 In 2016, the Mustangs had a pair of 500-yard rushers while totaling 18 touchdowns on the ground.
 The team had a pair of offensive lineman named to the MAC All-Conference teams, including Nick Jachera who earned second team honors.

 In the first four seasons, the Mustangs boasted a 100-yard rusher in 21 out of 41 games, including three over 200 yards.
 A total of five different players rushed for 100 yards in school history.

 From 2013-14, the Mustangs ranked sixth in the conference in rushing offense while ranking second in fewest sacks allowed in 2013.
 During that time, three players have earned All-MAC honors.

 In 2012, left tackle Ricky Congo was named to the All-MAC Second Team as the team ranked third in the conference in rushing offense and boasted the MAC Rookie of the Year in freshman running back K.K.
 Smith.

 Beard came to Stevenson from St. Anselm College in New Hampshire where he served as the team's offensive line coach and recruiting coordinator.
 In 2009, he worked as the assistant offensive line coach at Division I Towson under John Donatelli.